 Pre-professional transfer programs at uLethbridge facilitate a jump start on your professional career in a smaller, more personal environment than some of the larger universities.

 Through arrangements between the University of Lethbridge and professional Faculties at other universities, transfer programs have been established that will prepare students for admission to professional programs offered at other institutions.

 Not only will you save money on things like tuition and your cost of living, but you’ll also have access to the professors teaching your classes — and writing your textbooks — and the opportunity to participate in research as an undergraduate student.

 These programs are intended to give students priority access to courses satisfying the programs recommended by the professional schools.
 While these programs have been designed to transfer seamlessly to our partner universities, they are not exclusive and could be used to transfer to other professional schools.
 Students should seek advice from the school to which they intend to transfer if this is their intent.

-Students at uLethbridge may prepare themselves to apply for admission to a number of professional programs offered at other institutions.
-Medicine at the University of Calgary (U of C) is one of these programs.
-Students can gain the courses and experience to apply to medicine at the U of C by pursing a Bachelor of Science at uLethbridge with a recommended major in:
+Students at the uLethbridge may prepare themselves to apply for admission to a number of professional programs offered at other institutions; medicine at the University of Alberta (U of A) is one of these programs.
+Students can gain the courses and experience to apply to medicine at the U of A by pursing a Bachelor of Science at uLethbridge with a recommended major in: